 Here are several examples of how much we paid for various activities in Norway:

-- A 3hr fjord cruise in Lysefjord or Naeroyfjord costs around 400-450 NOK/ 45-50 EUR for adults, usually about half price for the kids.
-Sometimes you can get family tickets that give really good discount.
+A 3hr-fjord cruise in Lysefjord or Naeroyfjord costs around 450 NOK/ 45-50 EUR for adults, usually about half price for the kids.
+Sometimes you can get family tickets that give a really good discount.

-Bergen Floyen funicular costs 90 NOK/ 10 EUR for adults, half the price for kids.
+Bergen Floyen funicular in high season costs 1500 NOK/ 15 EUR for adults, half the price for kids.

 How expensive are hotels in Norway

 The price of hotels in Norway highly depends on the place and on the period when you are visiting.
 Just to give you some idea, most hotels we stayed at cost us anywhere from 1100 to 2500 NOK/ 110 – 250 EUR per night for a family of 5.

 Sometimes, we had a big family room or two connecting rooms, sometimes a suite, sometimes an apartment.
 In most cases, it was not the size of the room that determined the price the most, but the location of the hotel.

 The most expensive hotels were in Flam, Sogndal, and Geiranger.
 Also Tromso hotels and Longyearbyen hotels in Svalbard are very pricey.